ON THIS PAGE: You will learn about the different treatments doctors use for people with CUP. Use the menu to see other pages.

 Treatment options for specific CUP subgroups

-One of the following subgroups may be identified during the initial clinical and pathologic evaluation.
+One of the following subgroups may be identified in 35% to 40% of patients during the initial clinical and pathologic evaluation.
 They each have specific treatment options that are often recommended.

 Women with adenocarcinoma located only in the axillary lymph nodes.
 Treatment usually follows the guidelines for stage II breast cancer, even if no primary site in the breast can be found.
 Local treatment includes surgical removal of the breast (mastectomy) or surgical removal of the lymph nodes (axillary node dissection) plus radiation therapy to the breast.
 Chemotherapy, hormone therapy, and/or HER2-targeted therapy may be recommended after surgery, depending on the number of lymph nodes with cancer and estrogen/progesterone receptor (ER/PR) status, HER2 status, and other features of the tumor.